nigelhorne/cflags/README.md

 Early stages of development, many architectures are not yet supported.

-You'll need to grab and install Sys::Info from your favourite repositary:
+If you see "Can't locate Sys/Info.pm in @INC", you'll need to grab and install Sys::Info from your favourite repository:

     cpan -i Sys::Info